Rules

 (3) the Board has denied, cancelled or revoked a drilling permit or an operating permit.

-C. PLUGGING WELLS: A deteriorated or abandoned or open and uncovered well shall be plugged in accordance with the Well Driller and Pump Installers Rules, 16 Texas Administrative Code Chapter 76.
+C. PLUGGING WELLS: An abandoned well, deteriorated well, or open or uncovered well shall be plugged in accordance with the rules and regulations established by the Texas Department of Licensing and Regulation or its successor regulatory agency with jurisdiction therefor, including the regulations set forth in Title 16 of the Texas Administrative Code, Chapter 76.
 It is the responsibility of the owner to see that such a well is plugged to prevent pollution of the underground water and to prevent injury to persons.

 D. PLUGGING REPORT: Not later than the 30th day after a well is plugged, the person plugging the well shall submit a plugging report to the District on a form provided by the District.